Biden and McCarthy to meet on Monday as debt ceiling talks resume | Politics

 Biden and McCarthy to meet on Monday as debt ceiling talks resume

 Asked if he was more hopeful after talking to the president, McCarthy said: "Our teams are talking today and we're setting (sic) to have a meeting tomorrow.
 That's better than it was earlier.
 So, yes."
 A White House official confirmed Monday's meeting but offered no specific time.
-Staff members from both sides will reconvene for talks at 6 p.m.
-(1800 GMT) on Sunday.
+Staff members from both sides reconvened at McCarthy's office in the Capitol for talks at about 6 p.m.
+(2200 GMT) on Sunday.

 McCarthy's comments on Sunday appeared more positive than the increasingly heated rhetoric in recent days, as both sides reverted to calling the other's position extremist and talks stalled.
 "Much of what they've already proposed is simply, quite frankly, unacceptable," Biden told a news conference in Hiroshima.
 "It's time for Republicans to accept that there is no bipartisan deal to be made solely, solely on their partisan terms.
 They have to move as well."